OGGM/oggm/docs/api.rst

    :py:class:`Flowline` for all simulations.
 These flowlines are created by :py:func:`init_present_time_glacier`, which combines information from several preprocessing steps, the downstream line and the bed inversion.
-   From a user prespective, especially if preprocessed directories are used, these model flowlines are the most importent ones and further informations on the class interface and attributes are given below.
+   From a user perspective, especially if preprocessed directories are used, these model flowlines are the most important ones and further informations on the class interface and attributes are given below.

 .. _Kienholz et al., (2014): http://www.the-cryosphere.net/8/503/2014/